 David Montesano, founder of the consulting company College Match wisely said: “College is just a tool to help you achieve your life goals.”

-- If your goal is to land a career upon graduation, make sure the school you pick trains you with the foundational skills in the classroom and equips you with practical applications through real-life experiences like internships, work collaborations, and apprenticeships.
+- If your goal is to land a career upon graduation, make sure the university you pick trains you with the foundational skills in the classroom and equips you with practical applications through real-life experiences like internships, work collaborations, and apprenticeships.

-- If your goal is a career switch later in life, focus on schools that offer you flexibility in your re-entry to academia.
+- If your goal is a career switch later in life, focus on universities that offer you flexibility in your re-entry to academia.
 This should include flexible schedules, night and weekend classes, and a wide range of online learning tools.

 As we’ve seen, universities differ in so many ways, even if they look the same on paper.
 That’s why it’s important to dig deeper and go beyond the colourful brochures.
 Tour universities on visitation days.
 Ask to speak with faculty members while you’re on campus or sit in on a class.
 Investigate the immersive experiences such as volunteer programmes, internships, or apprenticeships they offer.
 Talk to the enrolled student about their experience.
-Visit the school’s admissions office and challenge them to highlight the resources you can expect.
+Visit the university’s admissions office and challenge them to highlight the resources you can expect.